 The Hundertwasser Village

 Opposite the Hundertwasser House is another building designed by the great architect.
 This building was once a tire factory, but it underwent a drastic change inside and out between 1990 and 1991.
-The building is now called “Hundertwasser Village,” and it serves as a center for visitors who come to see the great architect’s masterpiece.
-The building was designed like a shopping center with several shops and a bar.
-In its center, there is a square known as the Village Square.
+The building, now called “Hundertwasser Village,” serves as a center for visitors who come to see the great architect’s masterpiece.
+It was designed like a shopping center, with several shops and a bar, and features a central area known as the Village Square.
 The place is open 365 days a year, and admission is free.

 You can only view the Hundertwasser House from the outside.
 Opposite it is a visitor center, Hundertwasser Village, which is open all year and admission is free.